meizabel/documentation/concepts.md

 ![Spine Event Engine Diagram](Diagram-SpineEventEngine.svg)

 Spine provides realization for most important building blocks of the CQRS oriented application.

+Spine provides realization for most important building blocks of the CQRS oriented application.

+Spine provides realization for most important building blocks of the CQRS oriented application.

 **Command** is an instruction to do something.
 Commands are messages that instruct a specific entity to perform a certain action.They are named with a verb in the imperative mood plus and may include the aggregate type.
 Unlike an event, a command is not a statement of fact; it's only a request, and thus may be refused.
 (A typical way to convey refusal is to throw an exception).In Spine [command](/java) is defined as a protobuf message.